Originally Published October 19, 2021

 The most successful investors, however, have long known that true diversification requires a more varied mix of traditional and alternative assets.

-Increasingly, these same investors are looking to crypto as a portfolio diversifier due to its weak correlation with stocks and bonds.
-In fact, a survey by the Journal of Financial Planning and the Financial Planning Association recently found that a growing number of financial advisors are recommending crypto to offset losses in their portfolios.
+Increasingly, investors are looking to crypto as a portfolio diversifier.
+According to a survey by the Journal of Financial Planning and the Financial Planning Association last year, a growing number of financial advisors are recommending crypto to offset losses in their portfolios.

 3. Bitcoin Has Outperformed All Other Asset Classes Over the Past Decade

-The rise of Bitcoin has been nothing short of meteoric, with cumulative gains of 20,000,000% since just 2011.
-That amounts to average annualized returns of 230% over the past decade, compared with the NASDAQ 100, which ranked as having the second-highest annual rate of returns for the decade, with an average annualized rate of return of 20%.
+The rise of Bitcoin has been nothing short of meteoric, with cumulative gains of 20,000,000% between 2011 and 2021.
+That amounts to average annualized returns of 230% over the past decade.
+Compare that with the NASDAQ 100, which ranked as having the second-highest annual rate of returns for the decade, with an average annualized rate of return of just 20%.

 Clearly, Bitcoin’s story is hard to ignore, but it’s far from the only crypto asset that’s seen exceptional returns.
-In fact, in 2021, Ethereum has seen greater growth than Bitcoin—a trend JPMorgan sees as continuing due to things like Ethereum’s myriad of use cases and faster transaction times.
+In fact, in 2021, Ethereum saw greater growth than Bitcoin—a trend JPMorgan sees as continuing due to Ethereum’s myriad of use cases and faster transaction times.

-Since crypto’s inception, its critics have dismissed it as lacking intrinsic value, but what so many fail to realize is just how revolutionary the underlying technology behind crypto is.
+Since crypto’s inception, its critics have dismissed it as lacking intrinsic value, but what many failed to realize was how revolutionary the underlying technology behind crypto is.

 Most well known is its use in the easy and affordable transfer of funds without intermediaries.
 However, more than just a store of value, the technology underlying crypto could be the basis for a new digital world.